Hope College: Christmas Vespers

 Each December, Hope College hosts a musical Christmas service in Dimnent Chapel.
 The service has been held annually since 1941 and features over 200 students, staff and faculty.
-It includes music performed by the Chapel Choir, College Chorus, Orchestra, and other small ensembles.
-There are four performances each year, all of which draw a crowd that fills the chapel.
+It includes music performed by the Chapel Choir, College Chorus, Orchestra, and small ensembles.
+There are usually two to three performances each year, all of which draw a crowd that fills the chapel.
 The event is regularly recorded and televised on PBS stations during the Christmas season.

 Campus events

-Hope routinely hosts well-known authors, speakers, scientists, and global leaders who present lectures on a wide variety of topics.

-The Jack Ridl Visiting Writers Series brings in prominent authors for free public readings.
+The Jack Ridl Visiting Writers Series sponsors authors for free public readings.
 The series is named for poet and Hope College professor emeritus Jack Ridl, who founded the series in 1982.

 Employment

-For 11 straight years (2006–2016), Hope College was listed among the "101 best and brightest companies to work for in West Michigan" survey of the Michigan Business and Professional Association.
+For 18 consecutive years, Hope College has been listed among the "101 best and brightest companies to work for in West Michigan" survey of the Michigan Business and Professional Association.